 Architectural historians and critics described the project as a house trapped within a foreign body or dressed up.
 To some, it seemed transitional, perpetually incomplete, with the means of construction and process exposed for all to see.
 The interior spaces were opened up, and the plaster was stripped away from the walls to reveal the wooden frame beneath, which gave the interior a jarring sense of process and movement, what Gehry calls a “sketch quality.”

 The spaces between the exterior of the old house and the interior of the new structures enclosing it created spaces between the two that were both outside (of the original house) and inside (of the new one) and looking into the windows of the old house from those spaces resulted in a surreal effect.
-Skylights and glass floors allowed light from above to filter down into the lower level of the house, filling it with light.
+Skylights and glass floors allowed light from above to filter down into the house’s lower level, filling it with light.

 The house became Gehry’s laboratory and his showroom, drawing both praise and scorn.
 Neighbors were shocked and angry; one tried to sue him, another attempted to have him arrested.
 There were protests and poor reviews from the press.
 One critic even took to walking his dog in Gehry’s yard, encouraging it to defecate there in protest.